KrypticOranges/KrypticOranges/README.md

-- 👋 Hi, I’m @KrypticOranges
+-  Hi, I’m @KrypticOranges
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning about operating system kernels
+-  I’m currently learning about operating system kernels
-- 💞️ I’m looking to collaborate on nothing so far (too incompetent)
+-  I’m looking to collaborate on nothing so far (too incompetent)
-- 📫 How to reach me ...
+-  How to reach me ...
-- 😄 Pronouns: ...
+-  Pronouns: ...
-- ⚡ Fun fact: nothing
+-  Fun fact: nothing

 <!---
 KrypticOranges/KrypticOranges is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.